CRThu/ad15-sensors-library/README.md

     * 201709STBV100P01 finished  `# there is a bug : antenna should be no ground under #`

 You can get other modules of u-blox from this link : [u-blox's library](https://github.com/u-blox/Altium-Designer-Library)

-# update
-This project will be updated aperiodically in the future.
-If you want to use other ic/module packages,you can create an issue to tell me.

 # copyright